Stirling Castle

 Overview

-Like Edinburgh Castle on Castle Rock, Stirling Castle sits proudly on top of Castle Hill, the enormous rock formation that can be seen from all directions in this lovely part of the Stirlingshire countryside.
-For hundreds of years, it served Scotland both as a defensive military position and as a royal palace, but today it’s one of the nation’s highest-rated attractions.
+Stirling Castle sits on top of Castle Hill – the enormous outcrop that can be seen for miles around in this lovely part of the Stirlingshire countryside.
+For hundreds of years, it served Scotland both as a defensive military position and as a royal palace, but today it’s one of the nation’s highest-rated tourist attractions.

-This castle is drenched in history, with many of the still-intact buildings dating from the 15th and 16th centuries, but its story begins in the early 12th century, when King Alexander I established a chapel on top of Castle Hill.
-From these humble beginnings, a fortress was constructed on top of the hill, which eventually transformed into the castle that we see today, and many of the existing sections date as far back as the 1300s.
+This castle is drenched in history, with many of the still-intact buildings dating from the 15th and 16th centuries, but its story begins in the early 12th century when King Alexander I established a chapel on top of Castle Hill.
+A fortress was later added for the king’s troops, which eventually expanded into the castle that we see today.
+While most of the existing castle dates from the 15th and 16th centuries, there are a few structures that remain from the 14th century.

 The Highlights

 1: Stirling Castle is one of the largest and most important castles, both historically and architecturally, in Scotland.
 It was a central location during Scotland’s Wars of Independence and was the childhood home of Mary, Queen of Scots.
-Visiting the castle offers a rich insight into Scotland’s turbulent past and the lives of its royal court.
+Visiting the castle offers an insight into Scotland’s past and the lives of its royal court.

 3: Set on a volcanic rock overlooking the city of Stirling, the castle offers breathtaking panoramic views.
-From its battlements, visitors can see the Wallace Monument, the site of the historic Battle of Stirling Bridge, and the beautiful Scottish landscape.
-This strategic location highlights why Stirling Castle was vital in controlling the route between the Highlands and the Lowlands.
+From its battlements, visitors can see the Wallace Monument, the site of the historic Battle of Stirling Bridge, and the beautiful landscape that surrounds Stirling.

 Visiting Tips

-1: The tickets are a bit pricey but you can save on ticket costs by getting a Historic Environment Scotland membership.
-This membership allows unlimited free entry to all HES sites in Scotland.
+1: The tickets are pricey, but you can save on entry costs by getting a Historic Environment Scotland membership which allows unlimited free entry to all HES sites in Scotland.

-2: Visit the nearby Wallace Monument which you can see from the castle terrace, or if you’ve got bored kids take the short drive up the A84 to Blair Drummond Safari Park.
+2: Visit the nearby Wallace Monument, which you can see from the castle terrace, or if you have bored kids with you, take the short drive up the A84 to Blair Drummond Safari Park.

-3: If you’d like to visit another famous castle you’ll find Doune Castle (a filming site for several TV shows and movies) is just a 20-minute drive away.
+3: If you’d like to visit another famous castle in Stirlingshire, you’ll find Doune Castle (a filming site for several TV shows and movies) just a 20-minute drive away.

 Tourist Information

-There are a lot of reasons to visit Stirling Castle, whether it’s to soak up the atmosphere or learn a bit about its history.
+There are lots of reasons to visit Stirling Castle, whether it’s to soak up the atmosphere or learn about its history.
 As soon as you walk up to the main castle esplanade, you can’t fail to be impressed.
-It just dominates the skyline, and as you head towards the entrance, you begin to understand why this place was chosen to be the seat of royal power for hundreds of years.
+It just dominates the skyline, and as you head towards the entrance, you begin to understand why this place was chosen as the seat of royal power for hundreds of years.

-If you come for the history you can take part in a guided tour with one of the knowledgeable guides (which I recommend if you want to learn about the castle’s past).
-However, if you’d rather take things at your own pace you can easily pick up a portable audio tour (available in several languages) and follow its directions instead.
+If you go there for the history, I recommend joining a guided tour as you’ll get insights into the inner workings of the castle that you’ll never discover by yourself.
+Alternatively, if you’d rather take things at your own pace, you can pick up a portable audio tour from the ticket office (available in several languages) and follow its directions instead.

-If you prefer other activities there are plenty of events going on throughout the year such as the recreation of a royal Christmas in December and various battle re-enactments during the summer.
-There are lots of interactive exhibitions to enjoy too, with the palace vaults being designed for younger visitors and the castle exhibition explaining the history of the castle from its earliest times to the present day.
+In addition to touring the castle, there are lots of events happening throughout the year such as the recreation of a royal Christmas in December and various battle re-enactments during the summer.
+There are interactive exhibitions too, including the palace vaults which have displays covering the history of the castle from its earliest times to the present day, and the Stirling Heads gallery which features unique wooden carvings rarely seen elsewhere in Scotland.

-And if all that isn’t enough to keep you occupied there’s a regimental museum on the site that celebrates and commemorates the battles of the Argyll and Sutherland Highlanders.
+And if all that isn’t enough to keep you occupied, there’s a regimental museum that celebrates and commemorates the battles of the Argyll and Sutherland Highlanders.

 Royal Palace

-Built in the Renaissance style, the Royal Palace and the Great Hall look more like the buildings you’d expect to see in Rome or Paris than the imposing defensive fortifications you’ll find elsewhere in Scotland such as Edinburgh Castle.
-The Great Hall in particular is well worth exploring, with the Royal Gold harling that covers its exterior making a fantastic backdrop for photos as you stand in the castle’s main courtyard.
+Built in the Renaissance style, the Royal Palace and the Great Hall look more like the buildings you’d expect to see in Rome or Paris than the imposing fortresses you’ll find elsewhere in Scotland.
+The Great Hall, in particular, is stunning, with the Royal Gold harling that covers its exterior making a fantastic backdrop for photos as you stand in the castle’s main courtyard.

-Head inside this magnificent banquet hall and you’ll discover huge windows lighting a gigantic room which would have been cosy even in the middle of winter thanks to five large fireplaces built into the walls.
-There are even galleries for minstrels and trumpeters inside and you can only guess how lavish the dances and feasts must have been back in the day.
+Head inside this magnificent banquet hall and you’ll discover huge windows lighting a gigantic room, which would have been cosy even in the middle of winter thanks to five large fireplaces built into the walls.
+There are even separate galleries for minstrels and trumpeters inside the hall, and you can only guess how lavish the dances and feasts must have been back in the day.

 It’s in this building where Mary Queen of Scots spent most of her childhood, and she’d have enjoyed a fair amount of luxury, even by today’s standards.
-Brightly coloured tapestries cover the walls (now faithfully restored to their former glory), with period paintings and original furniture giving you a real glimpse into the life of Scottish royalty.
+Brightly coloured tapestries cover the walls (now restored to their former glory), and original paintings and furniture offer a glimpse into the life of Scottish royalty in the 1500s.

 Things to Do